Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Finite-Size Effects: Even Odd

-These behaviors of the correlation coefficient $\bar{\rho}_N$ for the even and odd cases explain why the finite system-size effect on the equilibrium surface coverage becomes more significant and persistent in the even case.
-That is, only in the odd case, correlations between neighboring sites can be negligible in equilibrium as in an infinite system.
-Moreover, the range of $k$ showing negligible correlations consistently increases as the range of $k$ exhibiting close agreement of $\bar{\theta}_N$ with $\bar{\theta}_\infty$ extends with $N$ increasing.
+The behavior of the correlation coefficient $\bar{\rho}_N$ for the even and odd cases explain why the finite system-size effect on the equilibrium surface coverage becomes more significant and persistent in the even case.
+In the odd case, correlations between neighboring sites are negligible in equilibrium in a neighborhood of $k=1$, in contrast to the even case where they are not.
+Furthermore, the range of $k$ with negligible correlation increases as $N$ increases.
 We revisit this relation of the finite system-size effect and correlations between neighboring sites in Section~\ref{subsec_size_surfdiff}, where we consider surface diffusion.